Why Mechanical Engineering?

 Are you a creative thinker?
 Do you enjoy science and technology, and love to design new things and solve problems?
 Are you concerned about human welfare and the environment?
 Are you inspired to make a difference in our world?

-Mechanical Engineers use the science of movement to continuously innovate and advance solutions to the problems we face in our everyday (and not-so-everyday) lives.
+Mechanical Engineers use the science of movement to continuously innovate and advance solutions to the problems we face in our daily lives.

 Whether developing advanced robotic systems, pushing the boundaries of aerospace or transportation, supporting human health with innovative medical devices, or sustaining human and environmental futures through clean energy systems, mechanical engineers apply physics and mathematics to analyze, design, manufacture, and maintain moving systems.